apache/tvm-site/_posts/2021-03-01-intro-auto-scheduler.md

 It typically takes several hours to let the search converge for a single neural network.
 Figure 3 compares the search time of AutoTVM and auto-scheduler.
 Auto-scheduler requires much less time to converge in most cases, despite its larger search space.
-This is because of auto-scheduler has a better cost model and task scheduler.
+This is mainly because of auto-scheduler has a better cost model and task scheduler.

 {:center: style="text-align: center"}
 ![image](/images/intro-auto-scheduler/search_time.png){: width="85%"}